Ergodic Achievable Rate Analysis and Optimization of RIS-assisted Millimeter-Wave MIMO Communication Systems

-Moreover, it was revealed that if we were allowed to optimize either the transmit covariance matrix or the reflection coefficients, optimizing the reflection coefficients was more effective than optimizing the transmit covariance matrix only in the case of a large number of reflection units.
-The analysis and results in this article provided insights on the deployment and capacity evaluation of RIS-assisted mmWave wireless systems.
-Future work may consider the situation with multiple users and RISs.
+Moreover, it was revealed that optimizing the reflection coefficients at the RIS is more effective than optimizing the transmit covariance matrix at the BS when there are a large number of reflection units.
+The analysis and results in this article provided insights on the deployment and achievable rate evaluation of RIS-assisted mmWave wireless systems. {Future work may consider the situation with multiple users and RISs.
 When considering multiple users, there will be interference among different users.
 The corresponding analysis and optimization of the achievable rate are likely to be more difficult, thus new challenges may arise and are worth in-depth investigation.}

 \begin{appendices}